This Is the Secret to Reheating Stuffing Without Drying It Out

 You can assemble the stuffing the day before, you just don't want to bake it until the day of.
 You'll do all the hands-on work: cubing and drying out the bread, cooking the veg and the aromatics, and tossing them together with the eggs and broth.
 But instead of sticking the stuffing in the oven, cover it tightly with foil and set it in the fridge.
 On Thanksgiving morning, bring the stuffing to room temperature and bake as directed.

-If you’ve already baked your stuffing (or someone else is bringing a finished stuffing to Thanksgiving), there’s hope for you yet.
-Bring the baked stuffing to room temperature so that it will re-heat evenly (this will take about 30 minutes).
-Then, warm it in a 350°F oven, covered, for 30-40 minutes until heated through.
-To re-create the crispy top that you'll find in freshly-baked stuffing, remove the foil for the last 10 minutes of the baking time.
-If the stuffing feels dry, add a splash of stock (or some of the turkey drippings) before re-warming.
+If you've already baked your stuffing—or someone else, including your favorite local takeout spot, is supplying a finished stuffing for Thanksgiving—there's hope for you yet.
+Bring the baked stuffing to room temperature so that it will reheat evenly.
+This will take about 30 minutes.
+Then you'll want to warm it in a 350°F oven, covered, for 30-40 minutes until heated through.
+To recreate the crispy top that you'll find in freshly-baked stuffing, remove the foil for the last 10 minutes of the baking time.
+If the stuffing feels dry, add a splash of stock or some of the turkey drippings before rewarming.